Plan Your Visit

 Our 50-minute Interurban train rides will take you down the old Sacramento Northern Railroad, an electric line that once ran between San Francisco, Sacramento & Chico.
 The 11-mile round trip rolls through the Solano County countryside, with its pristine, unchanged farmland and its views of Mount Diablo and the surrounding Marshlands.
 Our operating fleet consists of trains dating anywhere from 80 to 110 years old.
 Trains operate every weekend.

 Walking around the Museum, you will be able to see trains that once ran in San Francisco, Oakland, Sacramento, Napa, Petaluma, Santa Rosa, and many other places across the west.
 The Museum has several Carhouse buildings where trains are on display.
-Our open air Carhouse 1 (open to the public) houses historic streetcars from the local area, Many cars displayed in this building are nearing 100 years old.
+Our open air Carhouse 1 houses historic streetcars from the local area, Many cars displayed in this building are nearing 100 years old.
 Our Carhouse 3 is our prized storage building, this indoor display building houses the pride of our collection.

 Make us a part of your visit to Solano County!
 The Museum is located about 1 hour from San Francisco or Sacramento and only 35 minutes from the Napa Valley.
 In the local area we have local attractions such as the Jelly Belly Factory and Six Flags Discovery Kingdom for you and your family to visit, as well as areas to hike, bike, gourmet dining and wine tasting in the Suisun Valley.
 If you are looking for day trip ideas check out www.visitfairfieldca.com.